openstenoproject/plover/doc/plugin_dev.rst

-Macros are implemented as **functions** that take a :class:`Translator<plover.translation.Translator>` object, a :class:`Stroke<plover.translation.Stroke>` object, and an optional string argument.
+Macros are implemented as **functions** that take a :class:`Translator<plover.translation.Translator>` object, a :class:`Stroke<plover.steno.Stroke>` object, and an optional string argument.
 If an argument is not passed in the dictionary entry, it will be ``''``.

 ::